Ivan Maisel: Personal life

 Maisel was born to a Jewish family in Mobile, Alabama, the son of Freida Gutlow Maisel and real estate developer Herman Maisel.
 He has one brother, Elliot Maisel, and one sister, Kathy Bronstein.
 Ivan Maisel has often joked about his odd background, being a Jewish Alabamian.

-Maisel's son, Max, went missing and was last seen on Sunday, February 22, 2015 leaving his apartment complex in Rochester, NY.
-On Friday, April 18, 2015 a body matching Max Maisel's description was found in Lake Ontario.
-On April 21, 2015 Max's body was positively identified.
+Maisel's son, Max, went missing and was last seen on Sunday, February 22, 2015, leaving his apartment complex in Rochester, NY.
+On Friday, April 18, 2015, a body matching Max Maisel's description was found in Lake Ontario.
+On April 21, 2015, Max's body was positively identified.
 Max was a junior professional photographic illustration student at RIT.
 Maisel would later say "circumstantial evidence" pointed to suicide as the cause of Max's death.
 In September 2018, Maisel authored a story about the death of Tyler Hilinski, a Washington State quarterback who died by suicide, and Maisel's bond with the Hilinski family.
-Maisel serves on the board of directors of the Jordan Porco Foundation, which works to prevent suicide and promote mental health among young adults.
 In October 2021, Maisel published a memoir about his relationship with Max, titled I Keep Trying to Catch His Eye.